avergnaud/CEH-notes/README.md

 ## DHCP

-From the client host, how to :
+From the client host, how to:
 * send DHCP `RELEASE`
 * and then trigger full DHCP `DISCOVER OFFER REQUEST ACK` ?

-From windows :
+From windows:
 * `ipconfig /release`
 * then `ipconfig /renew`

-From unix :
+From unix:
 * `sudo dhclient -r`
 * then `sudo dhclient`

+For a specific interface:
+* `sudo dhclient wlan0 -r`
+* then `sudo dhclient wlan0`

 *Attention* the following article:
 * assumes Broadcast flag set.